ranugasenadeera/ranugasenadeera/README.md

-<h1 align="center">#Hi,  I'm Ranuga Senadeera! 👋</h1>
+<h1 align="center">Hi,  I'm Ranuga Senadeera! 👋</h1>

 <br>
-<h3 align="center">I am a 3rd Year Undergraduate and a passionate software developer with a strong interest in full-stack development and continuous learning.<h3>
+<h3 align="center">I am a 3rd Year Undergraduate and a passionate software developer with a strong interest in full-stack development and continuous learning.</h3>
 <br><br>

 - 🌱 I’m currently learning more about machine learning.